Thai Coconut Soup with Potstickers

 They make the most delicious pan fried roti bread, curries and noodle dishes.
 They also make the best Tom Kha soup I’ve ever had!
 After our last visit, I decided it was time to try making my own Tom Kha soup at home.

+So what is Tom Kha soup?
 Tom Kha soup is a Thai coconut soup.
 It’s made with coconut milk, lemongrass, Thai chili peppers, cilantro, mushrooms, fish sauce and lime juice.
 While it’s typically made with chicken, you can also find versions with shrimp, pork or tofu.

+What is the difference between Tom Kha and Tom Yum Soup?
 Tom Yum Soup is made with a base of boiled meat, such as shrimp or pork, water and herbs.
 It is sour and spicy in flavor.
 Tom Kha Soup is made with a coconut milk base and is more sweet and spicy in flavor, than sour.

-How do you make Thai Coconut Soup?
+How do you make Thai coconut soup?

 Thai coconut soup is just another name for Tom Kha soup.
 It’s made by boiling garlic, ginger, fresh lemongrass, lime zest, red curry paste and chicken broth together in a large pot.